Azure-Samples/aci-logicapps-integration/README.md

    | **Interval** | 3 | The number of intervals to wait between checks |
    | **Frequency** | Minute | The unit of time for each interval between checks  |

    Together, the interval and frequency define the schedule for your logic app's trigger.
 This logic app checks the feed every 3 minutes.

 3. Save your logic app.
 On the designer toolbar, choose **Save**.

 Your logic app is now live but doesn't do anything other than check the Email.
 So, add an action that responds when the trigger fires.

 ## Run a container to get the sentiment

-Now add an action to create an Azure Container Instances that analyze the sentiment of this email
+Now add an action to create an Azure Container Instances that analyze the sentiment of this email.

 1. Under the **When a new email arrives** trigger, choose **+ New step** > **Add an action**.

    ![Add an action](images/azure-add-logic-app-06.png)

 2. Under **Choose an action**, search for "content conversion", then select the **Content Conversion - Html to text** action.

    ![Convert Html to text](images/azure-add-logic-app-07.png)

-3. In the **Content** textbox, choose the **Body** of the email as an input
+3. In the **Content** textbox, choose the **Body** of the email as an input.

    ![Convert Html to text](images/azure-add-logic-app-08.png)

-2. Under **Choose an action**, search for "container", then select the **Azure Container Instance - Create container group** action.
+2. Under **Choose an action**, search for `container`, then select the **Azure Container Instance - Create container group** action.

    ![Create a container group](images/azure-add-logic-app-09.png)